OpTic Gaming: Overwatch

+On June 27, 2022, Envy Gaming's Dallas Fuel transitioned to being under OpTic Gaming as a result of the merge of both organizations.
+The team disbanded, piror to the folding of the Overwatch League, on September 30, 2023.

 Controversies

 Bahawaka

 During a PlayerUnknown's Battlegrounds tournament in March 2018, OpTic Bahawaka was found guilty of exploiting a glitch in the game that allowed him to see through walls.
 Because of the ruling, OpTic had to retroactively forfeit the match where the glitch was exploited.
 The forfeit moved OpTic from 2nd place down to 5th meaning they had to forfeit US$12,000 in winnings.

-eXTREMESLAND ZOWIE Asia 2018
+Forsaken

 Mid-game during eXTREMESLAND ZOWIE Asia 2018, Nikhil "Forsaken" Kumawat of OpTic Gaming's OpTic India Counter-Strike: Global Offensive team was caught using an aimbot to lock-on to enemies.
 When caught, Kumawat was recorded trying to hide the cheats while the referee investigated and had attempted to disguise his cheats as "word.exe".
 OpTic India later responded on their Twitter, stating:

 "We stand strongly against any form of cheating as it not only tarnishes the local roster, but potentially harms competitive integrity of the region.
 We have terminated Nikhil 'Forsaken' Kumawat's contract for his actions.
 At this time we are also releasing the remaining roster to pursue new opportunities with other competitive options."

 OpTic India's Global Offensive roster has since been disbanded.